ppasserini/LSMS/README.md

 The scripts are located in the directory `scripts/`.
-Each script contains a short summary in the header of the file with a description of what it is supposed to do, (if needed) dependencies that have to be installed and (if available) references to where the idea for this script stems from.
+Each script contains a short summary in the header of the file with a description of what it is supposed to do, how to interpret the detection result if not unequivocally and known issues.
+If it has dependencies that have to be installed they are also listed, as well as references to where the idea for this script stems from (if available).

 Each script has a configuration file in the `scripts/config/` directory to configure it.
 If the configuration file was not found during the execution of the script,